abrahamvegh/VEWebViewController/README.md

 # Credits

 `AV` stands for [Abraham Vegh](http://abrahamvegh.com/), the name of the guy who wrote this cheesy readme.
-This project was created and is maintained by @abrahamvegh.
+This project was created and is maintained by @[abrahamvegh](https://github.com/abrahamvegh).

-This project is largely inspired by and intended to mimic the look and feel of the in-app web browser in the official Twitter iPhone app, originally created by @atebits.
+This project is largely inspired by and intended to mimic the look and feel of the in-app web browser in Tweetie 2.
+We’ll miss you, Tweetie.

-Many genius contributions have been made by @monoceroi.
+Many genius contributions have been made by @[monoceroi](https://github.com/monoceroi).
 She is amazing.

-@samvermette is a stand-up guy who has made helpful suggestions.
+@[samvermette](https://github.com/samvermette) is a stand-up guy who has made helpful suggestions.
 You should check out his similar project, [`SVWebViewController`](https://github.com/samvermette/SVWebViewController).

 # Screenshots